rozbb/strobe-rs/README.md

 Tests
 -----

-To run tests, execute `cargo test`.
+To run tests, execute

+    cargo test --all-features

 This includes known-answer tests, which test against JSON-encoded test vectors in the [kat/](kat/) directory.
 To verify these test vectors against the reference Python implementation, `cd` into `kat/`, run `python2 kat/verify_test_vector.py` and follow the included instructions.

 Benchmarks
 ----------

-Since benchmarks are still not stable, run `cargo +nightly bench`.
+To benchmark, run

+    cargo bench

+This will produce a summary with plots in `target/crieteron/report/index.html`.
+These won't be very interesting, since almost every function in  STROBE has the same runtime.

 TODO
 ----

 * Contribute an asm impelmentation of Keccak-f\[1600\] to tiny-keccak and expose a feature flag that lets `strobe-rs` users choose which implementation they prefer.
-* Put more asserts in the code like the Python implementation does.
-Not sure if this is a great idea though

 License
 -------